Accounting for Goodwill Impairment & Deferred Tax Considerations Self-Study Webinar (2 Hours)

 Overview:

 Amendments to FASB’s Accounting Standards Update (ASU) 2017-04: Intangibles—Goodwill and Other (Topic 350)—Simplifying the Test for Goodwill Impairment reduce the cost and complexity of evaluating goodwill for impairment, while aligning with IFRS.
-This self-study webinar reviews the new goodwill impairment testing procedures, including:
+This program reviews the new goodwill impairment testing procedures, including:

 • Fair value measurement and changes to the disclosure requirements for fair value measurement